MenteCat/MenteCat/README.md

 - 🎉  Head to my website https://tinaiuso.com (improvements will follow!)
 - 🚧  Practising some more Ruby on Rails.
 - 🤿  Diving deeper in JavaScript and learning React with Redux 💪
-- 🚀  Partecipant of the Software Developer Accelerator Programme at The Intrapreneurs Club (https://www.theintrapreneurs.club).
+- 🚀  Participant of the Software Developer Accelerator Programme at The Intrapreneurs Club (https://www.theintrapreneurs.club).
 - 💬  Always up for a good chat/receive friendly coding tips.
 - 📫  How to reach me: [LinkedIn](https://www.linkedin.com/in/concetta-iuso)